DouglasGraham-CS/Red-Vs-Blue-Project-2/README.md

 ## Blue Team Part 2

 After conducting the attack, we needed to find evidence of the attacks in Kibana.
 We used what we found to tailor new watcher alerts based on signatures that we deemed important.
 We also came up with ways to harden the system against it having weak passwords, privilege escalation via Python, a MySQL data breach, and the vulnerabilities presented by WordPress.
-Details can be foun in the [Project Presentation](/Project-Presentation/Project_Presentation.pdf).
+Details can be found in the [Project Presentation](/Project-Presentation/Project_Presentation.pdf).

 ## Wireshark Activity

-In this part, we were tasked to act as if the following scenerio was playing out
+In this part, we were tasked to act as if the following scenario was playing out

 "You are working as a Security Engineer for X-CORP, supporting the SOC infrastructure.
 The SOC analysts have noticed some discrepancies with alerting in the Kibana system and the manager has asked the Security Engineering team to investigate.